MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-spatial-sound.md

 ![Creating sound attenuation asset](images/unreal-spatial-audio-img-06.png)

-You're new sound asset will be created with a **Details** and all the spatial sound settings you could ask for:
+Your new sound asset will be created with a **Details** and all the spatial sound settings you could ask for:

 ![New sound attenuation asset](images/unreal-spatial-audio-img-03.png)